 Thien Tru Pagoda

 Thien Tru Pagoda is also called Tro Pagoda.
+It is part of the Perfume Pagoda Complex.
 Founded by Venerable Van Thuy Thien Thien Tran Dao Vien Quang, the pagoda was initially a small thatch.
 During the French Domination Period, the pagoda was destroyed.
 However, the Thien Tru Pagoda was reconstructed after 1954, and in 1991, the Three Entrance gate of the pagoda was built in its present day form.
 To the right of the pagoda is the tower garden where the monk bones are buried.
 At the back, there is Thien Thuy Thap; on the left is a semicircle lake.